clearverified/clear-ios-sdk/README.md

 ### Successful Verification

-After a successful verification, a `Clear.Response` struct is returned in the `verificationDidComplete(withResult:)` delegate method.
+After a successful verification, a `CLEAR.Response` struct is returned in the `verificationDidComplete(withResult:)` delegate method.
 This struct contains an `authorizationCode`, which can be used to request additional information about a CLEAR member.

 ### Unsuccessful Verification

-After an unsuccessful verification, a `Clear.Error` enum is returned in the `verificationDidComplete(withResult:)` delegate method.
+After an unsuccessful verification, a `CLEAR.Error` enum is returned in the `verificationDidComplete(withResult:)` delegate method.
 This enum contains one of the possible error cases:

 * **cancelled**: The operation was cancelled.

-* **invalidConfiguration**: The configuration is invalid.
+* **invalidVerificationPath**: The configuration is invalid.

-* **invalidHostViewController**: A *hostViewController* must be supplied.
+* **missingHostViewController**: A *hostViewController* must be supplied.

 * **stateGenerationFailed**: Failed to generate a *state* value.

 * **sessionFailed**: Something has gone wrong with the session.

-* **missingRedirectUrl**: No redirect URL was found in the response.
+* **missingRedirectResponse**: No redirect URL was found in the response.

 * **missingAuthorizationCode**: The authorization code was not found.